SEAN FREEMAN, Varsity Head Coach

-A recent Chicago transplant, Coach Murphree brings more than 20 years of baseball knowledge and experience to Lane Tech.
+A Chicago transplant, Coach Murphree brings more than 25 years of baseball knowledge and experience to Lane Tech, where he is now in his sixth season.
 He grew up playing Little League in Beaumont, Texas and spending summers at the Mark Cresse School of Baseball in Irvine, Calif., while tacking on four years in Southeast Asia before returning to Texas and rounding out his career playing collegiate club baseball for Texas Christian University.

 Randy Dixon has coached high school baseball since 2009, first at Von Steuben High School for three years, before accepting a coaching position at Lane Tech in 2012.
 During Coach Dixon's first year as a coach at Lane Tech, his Freshmen team finished second in the City Conference.

 In addition to his years as a high school baseball coach, Coach Dixon has extensive experience coaching baseball, and has served as a coach since 1996.
 He has coached and won championships at every level he has coached.
 Coach Dixon also coaches in the Senior Division at Hamlin Park, where his team won both the house and the league championships in 2013.